HealthyFryOption/RogueNFT/README.md

 2. To include better session management during user login
 3. To include the features of items, that users has a small chance of finding during adventures.
 Making it tradable between wallets.
 4. Items to give special advantage to RogueHeroes that uses it.
 Their artstyle will be re-generated to include the item.
+5. Consider and refactor relevant NFT metadata to be kept off-chain as to reduce gas cost

 ## System Setup
 ### Prerequisites